SpaceCAD in education

 Students can easily grasp concepts like impulse, numeric precision, momentum, efficiency, kinetic and potential energy and much more.

 The Team America Rocketry Challenge (TARC) is an extra- curricular hands-on project-based learning program.
 It is modeled around the aerospace industry's design, fabrication and testing processes.
 All students participate in a team of 3-10 students to design, build, and fly a rocket.

 Like aerospace companies work within specific design parameters, every year the challenge requires teams to achieve the same basic mission-oriented goals of hitting a precise altitude, landing within a specific flight time window, and returning a raw egg (“the astronaut”) without cracking.
 SpaceCAD is proud to be official software for this event.

-- Learn more about UKAYRoC at their website
+- Learn more about UKRoC at their website